Fire and rescue services

 It's illegal to photograph:

-Brunei’s Sharia (Syariah) Penal Code came fully into effect from April 2019.
+Brunei’s Sharia (Syariah) Penal Code came fully into effect in April 2019.

 Sharia law applies to: